zamoose/Elbee-Elgee/README.markdown

 ### VERSION HISTORY ###

+* Version 1.3.6
+	* **Issues Fixed**
+		* BuddyPress "Load More" link in Activity streams actually, you know, *loads more*.
+		* bbPress support updated for all the proper bbP hooks, so certain plugins that weren't working before now **POOF** magically work again.
 * Version 1.3.5
 	* **Issues Fixed**
 		* Fixed error where selecting "Display Text: no" in theme header options would still display the 50% opacity #titltedesc div.